Pusty/Obfuscat/README.md

 To build Obfuscat this project can be imported into eclipse as a gradle project.
 Alternatively it is possible to use gradle directy to build and test this project.
-For building it the [F0Cr](https://github.com/Pusty/F0Cr) Java Class File Parser is required (it is provided as a compiled jar file in the libs folder).
+For building it, the [F0Cr](https://github.com/Pusty/F0Cr) Java Class File Parser is required (it is provided as a compiled jar file in the libs folder).

 To run the tests an installation of the [Unicorn Framework](https://github.com/unicorn-engine/unicorn) is required, as well as the [Java Bindings](https://github.com/unicorn-engine/unicorn/tree/master/bindings/java).
 For license reasons no compiled files are provided, so it is required to install and build these dependencies yourself.